Friday 25 October 2019, 7.30pm

 Atsuko Kamura, singer of Kamura Obscura, started her career as vocalist and bassist ofMizutama Shobodan (Polka Dot Fire Brigade), Japanese agit-prop feminist punk pioneerswhose second album was produced by Fred Frith in the 1980s.
 Her arrival in the UK led to herinvolvement with Frank Chickens.
 She has long been exploring the field of vocal improvisation,first in Honeymoons (with Tenko) in Japan, then playing with many musicians in UK such asEddie Prevost, Charles Hayward and Sharon Gal.
 At the same time, as a vocalist, her songsrange from traditional Japanese folk to eco-surrealist chansons.
 Her recent work is exploringexperimental composition, combining avant-garde vocal electronic and improvisation.

-Itako Sisters is a new project by Yumi Hara (Lindsay Cooper Songbook, THE WATTS) and Atsuko Kamura (Kamura Obscura, Mizutama Shobodan).
-Both were members of UK based Japanese conceptual pop group Frank Chickens, but never performed together at the same time.
-In March this year, Kamura stepped in as a substitute singer for Dagmer Krause when Lindsay Cooper Songbook performed at Cafe OTO to celebrate International Women’s Day 2019.
+Itako Sisters are Yumi Hara (Lindsay Cooper Songbook, THE WATTS, etc) and Atsuko Kamura (Kamura Obscura, Mizutama Shobodan, etc).
+Both were members of UK based Japanese conceptual pop group Frank Chickens, but never performed together at the same time until 2019 when Kamura stepped in as a substitute singer for Dagmer Krause when Lindsay Cooper Songbook performed at Cafe OTO to celebrate International Women’s Day.
+Itako Sisters were booked for Resonance FM fundraising event at Cafe OTO in October 2019.
+They interweave acoustic and electronic sounds together with treated and untreated voices creating mesmerising rituals.